Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

 Configure 3rd party applications using OMA-DM by converting your existing configuration in a ready to use Intune configuration profile.
 The PolicyApplicator can convert ini-, xml- and list files without any hustle.

-Currently the project is in a very early stage and even though the scripts and the agent should work there is still code to optimize, bugs to find and documentation to be written.
+Currently the project is in a very early stage and even though the scripts and the agent should work there is still code to be optimized, bugs to be found and documentation to be written.
 For now the best way to get started is to check the <a href="http://www.youtube.com/watch?v=M_W8YJvuZQ4">Demo</a>.

 ### Key Features